The Problem Is Simple

 Two Problems, One Solution

 Code for Community connects these two groups.
-Nonprofits get free, custom-built software.
+Community organizations get custom-built software, free to build.
 Developers get real-world portfolio projects, professional references, and the chance to make a tangible impact.

-Every project is backed by Place To Stand engineers who review architecture decisions, conduct code reviews, and ensure what gets delivered is production-grade.
+Every project is backed by experienced engineers who review architecture decisions, conduct code reviews, and ensure what gets delivered is production-grade.
 Volunteer-built doesn't mean amateur-built.

 What We Believe